 - Late November: Students notified of acceptance into program

-- Late November: Students confirm participation in program and pay deposit
+- Early December: Students confirm participation in program and pay deposit

 The O’Neill International Office will administer a pre-departure training and preparation process covering health, safety, security, and cultural information for students doing this program.
 Pre-departure group meetings will take place monthly from January-May preceding departure for the internship program.